fabiospampinato/classattr/readme.md

 # ClassAttr

-A `classList`-like API that's purely based on the reading/writing the class attribute.
+A `classList`-like API that's purely based on reading/writing the class attribute.

 ## WHY?!